Dr. med. Dirk Manski

 Complications of Cystolitholapaxy

 Perforation of the bladder is a typical complication.
-Beware of using the electrohydraulic lithotripsy near the bladder wall.
-Caution in grasping the bladder wall with the stone punch.
+Beware of using electrohydraulic lithotripsy near the bladder wall, and exercise caution not to grasp the bladder wall with the stone punch.
+Further complications are bleeding, infection, and urethral injury resulting in urethral strictures.
+Conversion to open surgery is an option if the stone burden is too significant.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z